Updated

 Efficacy in Clinical Trials

 RAL has been evaluated in adults in three large, randomized clinical trials: STARTMRK, SPRING‑2, and ACTG A5257.
 STARTMRK compared the safety and efficacy of a RAL-containing regimen and an efavirenz (EFV)-containing regimen.
 At 48 weeks, RAL was noninferior to EFV.
-However, more patients discontinued EFV during the longer follow-up periods of 4 and 5 years, and RAL was found to be virologically and immunologically superior to EFV.6-8 Results from the SPRING-2 study in treatment-naive adults showed that RAL and dolutegravir (DTG) were equally effective and had similar safety profiles.9 ACTG A5257 compared RAL to ATV/r and darunavir/ritonavir; all regimens had equivalent virologic efficacy, but RAL had better tolerability.10 The ONCEMRK study compared RAL 1,200 mg once daily (taken as two 600-mg RAL HD tablets) to RAL 400 mg twice daily in treatment-naive adults (see the results for the ONCEMRK study in the following section).
-Once-daily dosing of RAL using the HD tablets was approved by the FDA for adults and children weighing ≥40 kg who are either treatment naive or virologically suppressed on a twice-daily RAL regimen.
+However, more patients discontinued EFV during the longer follow-up periods of 4 and 5 years, and RAL was found to be virologically and immunologically superior to EFV.8-10 Results from the SPRING-2 study in treatment-naive adults showed that RAL and dolutegravir (DTG) were equally effective and had similar safety profiles.11 ACTG A5257 compared RAL to ATV/r and darunavir/ritonavir; all regimens had equivalent virologic efficacy, but RAL had better tolerability.12 The ONCEMRK study compared RAL 1,200 mg once daily (taken as two 600-mg RAL HD tablets) to RAL 400 mg twice daily in treatment-naive adults.
+Once-daily dosing with RAL 1,200 mg (taken as two 600-mg HD tablets) was found to be as effective as dosing with RAL 400 mg twice daily.
+Discontinuation rates due to AEs were not different between the two groups.13 Once-daily dosing of RAL using the HD tablets was approved by the FDA for adults and children weighing ≥40 kg who are either treatment naive or virologically suppressed on a twice-daily RAL regimen.

 Efficacy and Pharmacokinetics of Once-Daily Dosing in Children and Adults

-RAL PKs exhibit considerable intrasubject and intersubject variability.14,15 Current PK targets are based on results from a clinical trial in adults (QDMRK) in which treatment-naive patients with HIV were randomized to receive RAL 800 mg once daily or RAL 400 mg twice daily.
+RAL PK exhibit considerable intrasubject and intersubject variability.18,19 Current PK targets are based on results from a clinical trial in adults (QDMRK) in which treatment-naive patients with HIV were randomized to receive RAL 800 mg once daily or RAL 400 mg twice daily.
 After 48 weeks of treatment, the percent of patients who achieved HIV RNA viral loads <50 copies/mL was 83% in the once-daily group, compared with 89% in the twice-daily group.
-Patients in the once-daily arm with Ctrough concentrations <45 nM (20 ng/mL) were at greater risk of experiencing treatment failure.14,15 Overall drug exposures were similar in both groups, but the association between higher risk of treatment failure and lower Ctrough concentrations suggests that maintaining RAL trough plasma concentrations >45 nM (20 ng/mL) is important for efficacy.14,15
+Patients in the once-daily arm with Ctrough concentrations <45 nM (20 ng/mL) were at greater risk of experiencing treatment failure.18,19 Overall drug exposures were similar in both groups, but the association between higher risk of treatment failure and lower Ctrough concentrations suggests that maintaining RAL trough plasma concentrations >45 nM (20 ng/mL) is important for efficacy.18,19

 Efficacy and Pharmacokinetics in Children

-IMPAACT P1066 evaluated the PKs, safety, and efficacy of RAL in treatment-experienced children aged 4 weeks to 18 years.
-A summary of RAL steady-state PK parameters, following administration of the recommended twice-daily doses (approximately 6 mg/kg twice daily), can be found in Table A below.12,13
+IMPAACT P1066 evaluated the PK, safety, and efficacy of RAL in treatment-experienced children aged 4 weeks to 18 years.
+A summary of RAL steady-state PK parameters, following administration of the recommended twice-daily doses (approximately 6 mg/kg twice daily), can be found in Table A below.15,16

 Table A. Raltegravir Steady-State Pharmacokinetic Parameters in Pediatric Patients Following Administration of Recommended Twice-Daily Doses: IMPAACT P1066